-Dr. Sheila Loanzon is a gynecologist and best-selling author of Yes, I Have Herpes.
-In her book, she shares her experience living with the stigmatic disease and provides women with inspiration through self love and acceptance.
+Dr. Sheila Loanzon is a board-certified OB-GYN, surgeon, Fellow of the American Congress of Obstetrics and Gynecology and best-selling author of Yes, I Have Herpes.
+In her book, she shares her experience living with the stigmatic disease and provides women with inspiration through self-love and acceptance.
 We talked to Dr. Loanzon about grieving, red flags, and her post-breakup rituals.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?